nickgeoca/elata-eeg/todo/event_driven_refactor_plan.md

     *   Implement `subscribe` which adds a new sender to the list.
     *   Implement `broadcast` which gets a read lock on the subscribers and iterates using `try_send`.
 It will log errors and remove closed channels.

-### Step 2: Refactor `main.rs` to Orchestrate Plugins
+### Step 2: Refactor `main.rs` to Orchestrate Plugins and Connections
 1.  **Modify `crates/device/src/main.rs`:**
     *   Instantiate the `EventBus` and the `CancellationToken`.
+    *   **Instantiate and run the `ConnectionManager` as a supervised task.**
     *   Instantiate plugins using their respective configuration structs.
     *   For each plugin, subscribe to the bus and spawn it in a supervised task, passing the bus, its receiver, and a clone of the shutdown token.
-    *   Implement the supervisor loop that monitors plugin tasks and handles restarts according to the configured policy.
+    *   Implement the supervisor loop that monitors all tasks (plugins and managers) and handles restarts according to the configured policy.
     *   The main data acquisition loop will fetch data, wrap it in an `Arc`'d `SensorEvent`, and call `event_bus.broadcast()`.
     *   Trigger shutdown by calling `cancel()` on the token on Ctrl-C.